NicolasChuang/SmartEnviroControl-IoT-to-GCP-/README.md

 Step 4: Enable and Start Mosquitto Service
 1) Check the status of the Mosquitto service.
-\# sudo systemctl status mosquitto
+a. \# sudo systemctl status mosquitto
 2) Enable and start Mosquitto service, if Mosquitto is disabled
-\# sudo systemctl enable mosquitto
+a. \# sudo systemctl enable mosquitto
-\# sudo systemctl start mosquito
+b. \# sudo systemctl start mosquito

 Step 5: Install Paho MQTT library
 1) Install Paho MQTT library using pip.
-\# sudo apt install python3-pip
+a. \# sudo apt install python3-pip
-\# pip install paho-mq0
+b. \# pip install paho-mq0
 Step 6: Set up MongoDB
 1) Install MongoDB on the VM instance and configure it.
-\# sudo apt-get install -y mongodb
+a. \# sudo apt-get install -y mongodb
 2) Install Pymongo.
 Pymongo is the Python driver for MongoDB.
 Install it using pip
-\# pip install pymongo
+b. \# pip install pymongo
 3) Write a script to ingest data into MongoDB
 4) Copy and run MQTTdata_mongo.db (change mqtt_broker_address)

 Step 6: Install required libraries in Google CLoud VM
 1) Install pandas library
-\# sudo apt install pandas
+a. \# sudo apt install pandas
 2) Install sckit-learn library
-\# pip install scikit-learn
+b. \# pip install scikit-learn

 Step 7: Import Python files and run.
 1) Import Python files and help.txt into GC VM
 2) Open help.txt for further explanation
 3) Extract output from MongoDB in csv format
-\# mongoexport --db smarthome --collection iot --type csv --fields data --out output.csv (output.csv can be renamed, eg. weatherdata.csv)
+a. \# mongoexport --db smarthome --collection iot --type csv --fields data --out output.csv (output.csv can be renamed, eg. weatherdata.csv)
 4) Run start.py for easier navigation
 5) Process the data first using process_data.py
 6) analyze.py, linear_regression.py can be used with new processed data